-- The wait block is orange in color and has an hourglass icon over it.
-Hover the cursor over the wait block and several different types of wait blocks appear. - The one that shows a finger pressing a button is the touch sensor wait block.
-Drag this block next to the move block. - Notice that if you click on the drop-down menu, you can change the stimulus that controls the wait block to an action perceived by many other sensors. - Also notice that the wait block shows the touch sensor connected to Port 1.
-Make sure that the touch sensor is connected to Port 1 on your robot.
+The wait block is orange in color and has an hourglass icon on it.
+Drag it into your code right next to the "Move Steering Icon".

+- Notice that if you click on the drop-down menu, you can change the stimulus that controls the wait block to an action perceived by many other sensors. - Next, from the drop down menu, go to "Touch Sensor" → "Compare" → "State". - Also notice that the wait block shows the touch sensor connected to Port 1.
+Make sure that the touch sensor is connected to Port 1 on your robot (You can always change it).